Gann Valley, South Dakota

 Gann Valley is a census-designated place in and the county seat of Buffalo County, South Dakota, United States.
-The town had a population of 14 as of the 2010 census.
+The town had a population of 10 as of the 2020 census.
 It is the smallest unincorporated county seat in the United States.

-Description
+History

 The community was founded in 1885 by Herst Gann in a valley on Crow Creek just east of the Crow Creek Reservation.
 Gann donated the courthouse in the community and A.L.
 Spencer donated 30 acres, resulting in the community becoming the county seat.
 In 1886 the county seat was moved to Buffalo Center but was moved back to Gann in 1888.